Woman claiming to be $1bn Powerball winner filmed at store that sold ticket

 ‘I can’t even ...
 I can’t,’ the unidentified woman said as she fought tears of joy.
 ‘I’m scared right now, I’m so scared’

-A woman claiming to be the winner of the $1.08 billion Powerball jackpot was spotted at the California convenience store where the ticket was sold.
+A woman claiming to be the winner of the $1.08bn Powerball jackpot was spotted at the California convenience store where the ticket was sold.

 An unidentified woman who was evidently overcome with emotion was captured on video eagerly hugging people at the unassuming Las Palmitas Mini Market in downtown Los Angeles.
 Reporters at the store tried to interview the woman, who may hold the third-largest jackpot in Powerball’s history, but she appeared to be too ecstatic to talk.